luzianscherrer/heirhold/README.md

 The frontend can be accessed on GitHub Pages: https://luzianscherrer.github.io/heirhold/

+You might want to head over to the [Rootstock Testnet Faucet](https://faucet.rootstock.io) to get some tRBTC for testing.

 The contracts are deployed on [Rootstock Testnet](https://rootstock.io):

 | Address                                                                                                                                         | Description               |